mikrosimage/OpenRenderManagement/README.md

 DESCRIPTION
 -----------

-Puli is an open-source dispatcher project.
+Puli is an open-source render management project.

 The Core project is called `OpenDispatcher` and is entirely written in python.